Architecture

 - No automatic scaling: Manual replica configuration

-- No built-in monitoring: Use external tools
+- No built-in monitoring dashboard: Use external tools

 - Linux only: Server must be Linux-based